Tennessee State Route 75: Sullivan County

 SR 75 continues northeast to pass through Boring before entering Blountville and passing by the Tri-Cities Regional Airport, where it has an interchange with SR 357.
 SR 75 then narrows to 2-lanes and passes rural areas of Blountville before entering downtown, where it comes to an intersection with SR 126.

 The entire route of SR 75 is a secondary highway.

+History

+The current SR 75 is the third state highway in Tennessee to bear this numbering.
+The first alignment was one of the original state highways established on October 1, 1923, and ran between Springfield to the Kentucky line along what is now US 31W.
+In 1925 or 1926, this route was truncated by part of SR 79, and completely renumbered as part of SR 49 and SR 52 in 1927 or 1928.
+Around the same time, the second SR 75 was established between the North Carolina line near the Sevier-Cocke County line and US 25/70 in Newport.
+This route was renumbered as part of SR 32 in 1939 or 1940.
+The present-day SR 75 was established between 1964 and 1969, as a renumbering of part of SR 37 between US 23 in Gray and SR 126 in Blountville.
+On July 1, 1983, SR 75 was extended south to US 11E/321 in Limestone on Gray Station Road as part of a statewide takeover and renumbering of roads that year.
+Signs were posted the following year.

+In May 2000, the Gray Fossil Site was discovered by TDOT construction crews along SR 75 near Gray.
+This site consists of fossils from the early Pliocene epoch that are between 4.9 and 4.5 million years old.
+A museum on the site opened in 2007.

 Future

 A widening project has been taking place on SR 75 to provide a four-lane highway from Interstate 26 in Gray to the Tri-Cities Regional Airport in Blountville.
-On November 1, 2013 TDOT opened all four lanes of traffic, but much work still needs to be done.
+On November 1, 2013, TDOT opened all four lanes of traffic, but much work still needs to be done.